-- Academic Engagement with academic competitions as they arise such as ICAS, STEM and Maths tournaments. - Music --- Instrumental music is offered for strings (violin, viola, cello) from Year three. - From Year four, students can join the band (woodwind, brass, percussion). - From Year three, students can join the choir. - Dance --- Distinct styles of dance are catered for include school Disco's and Bush Dance. - Sport --- Sport forms a significant part of Kenmore South.
+- Academic Engagement with academic competitions as they arise such as ICAS, STEM and Maths tournaments. - Music Instrumental music is offered for strings (violin, viola, cello) from Year Three. - From Year Four, students can join the band (woodwind, brass, percussion). - Junior and Senior Choirs available for students to participate in. - Sport Sport forms a significant part of Kenmore South.
 Full participation is encouraged.
-Teams sports include Netball, Touch, AFL, Softball, Baseball, Athletics, Swimming and Cross Country are staged as house sports, with carnivals conducted at the end of each season. - Community Involvement --- Many senior students nominate to complete the Rotary Junior Community Award.
-This involves learning new skills and demonstrating this learning across a range of community based activities. - Our school also participates in community events such as ANZAC march and charity fundraising events.
+Teams sports include Netball, Touch, AFL, Softball, Baseball, Athletics, Swimming and Cross Country are staged as House Sports, with carnivals conducted at the end of each season. - Community Involvement Many senior students nominate to complete the Rotary Junior Community Award.
+This involves learning new skills and demonstrating this learning across a range of community based activities. - Our school also participates in community events such as ANZAC Remembrance Day Aged Care Celebration, and charity fundraising events. - The student council sponsors a World Vision Child and Truffles a special horse at the McIntyre Centre Riding for the Disabled.